OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 In order for this deployment to work, you will have to meet 2 sets of needs in the machine hosting your services:

   - First of all, you certainly need the machine to have a **public, reachable IP**.
 The reason is pretty simple: we are precisely installing _COTURN_ service to cover those situations where the final users are hidden behind NATs or complex networks (**[learn more](/troubleshooting#6-what-are-stun-and-turn-servers-and-why-do-i-need-them){:target="_blank"}**).
-If the _COTURN_ itself is running inside an unreachable machine, your video transmission will probably fail.
+If the *COTURN* itself is running inside an unreachable machine, your video transmission will probably fail.
+And also make sure the server bandwidth is significant, as each media connection can potentially consume up to several MBs.

   - Besides, the server needs some **ports** opened in the firewall: